History of Max Kepler in Timeline

 In 2014, Max Kepler played for the Fort Myers Miracle of the High–A Florida State League.

-On September 21, 2015, the Twins promoted Max Kepler to the major leagues.
+On September 21, 2015, Max Kepler was promoted to the major leagues by the Minnesota Twins.

 On September 27, 2015, Max Kepler made his major league debut.

-On October 4, 2015, Max Kepler recorded his first hit.
+On October 4, 2015, Max Kepler recorded his first hit in Major League Baseball.

-In 2015, Max Kepler finished the season with a .327 batting average, nine home runs, and 18 stolen bases and was named Southern League Player of the Year.
+In 2015, Max Kepler finished the season with a .327 batting average, nine home runs, and 18 stolen bases, earning him the title of Southern League Player of the Year.

-During the 2017 season, Max Kepler played in 147 games, hit 19 home runs and had 69 RBI, helping the Twins reach the postseason for the first time since 2010.
-He also played in the 2017 American League Wild Card Game.
+During the 2017 season, Max Kepler played in 147 games, hitting 19 home runs and had 69 RBI, helping the Twins reach the postseason for the first time since 2010.
+He went 1-for-3 with a double and a walk in the 2017 American League Wild Card Game, but the Twins were defeated by the New York Yankees.

-In 2017, Max Kepler was an Opening Day starter for the first time and collected a hit in his first at-bat.
-On August 31, he became the second player in Twins history to have a walk-off hit by the pitch in a game against the Chicago White Sox.
+In 2017, Max Kepler was an Opening Day starter for the first time, collecting a hit in his first at-bat of the season against the Kansas City Royals.
+Later in the season, on August 31, he became the second player in Twins history to have a walk-off hit by the pitch in a game against the Chicago White Sox.

 On April 11, 2018, Max Kepler hit a walk-off home run against Brad Peacock of the defending champion Houston Astros.

-On February 14, 2019, Max Kepler signed a five-year, $35 million contract with the Twins, which included a team option for the 2024 season.
+On February 14, 2019, Max Kepler signed a five-year, $35 million contract with the Minnesota Twins, including a team option for the 2024 season.

-In 2019, Max Kepler finished the season with 36 home runs, setting a new single-season Major League record for home runs by a European-born player.
-He also drove in a career high 90 runs and finished 20th in the American League MVP voting.
+In 2019, Max Kepler finished the season with 36 home runs, setting the single season Major League record for home runs by a European-born player.

-In 2020, Max Kepler finished the season with a .228 batting average, hitting nine home runs and driving in 23 runs.
+Max Kepler finished the 2020 season with a .228 batting average, hitting nine home runs and driving in 23 runs.

-In 2022, Max Kepler batted .227 with nine home runs and 43 runs batted in but was hampered by a second half toe injury, and was ultimately shut down in early September.
+In the 2022 season, Max Kepler batted .227 with nine home runs and 43 runs batted in.
+His performance was hampered by a toe injury in the second half, leading to him being shut down in early September.

 On November 2, 2023, the Twins exercised their $10 million team option on Max Kepler.